 - Ensure to format your resume wisely.
 Use a logical format and wide margins and clean and clear headings.
 Use bullet points to emphasize important details.
 Scanning is harder if it is difficult to read and if it is poorly organized.

 - Describe achievements and not just mere job descriptions.
-Employers in the technical industry are looking for potential candidates that can assist them in providing resolution to a problem within their company.
+Employers in the technology industry are looking for potential candidates that can assist them in providing resolution to a problem within their company.

 - Instead of writing an objective, replace it with a “career summary.”
 It is designed to give a short and concise overview of who you are and what you do.
 Entice an employer’s attention.
 Spend time making a summary that immediately gets their attention.

-- Create a resume that caters for the industry.
+- Create a resume that caters to the industry.
 You also need to be conservative stylistically speaking.
-Your accomplishments, error-free writing, grammatically correct, clean, and organized paper will make the impression for you.
+Your accomplishments, error-free writing, grammatically correct, clean, and organized paper will make the impression on you.

 - Use appropriate keywords.
 Most companies are using digital databases to search for candidates.
 This means that they will run search data on certain keywords.
 If your resume doesn’t have the keywords relevant to the job, then consider yourself done before the actual game begins.

 - Avoid skepticism.
 Do not include details that might sound negative towards the employer.
 This will cater both to your resume and to your interviews.

 Even if you think your resume is looking a bit twisted, it would be a good idea to get an opinion from someone.
 There is a tendency that we become blind to our own errors.
 To further avoid any typos and grammar mistakes, you can check our IT resume template and IT resume examples for complete and precise resume making a guide.

 Professional Resume Sample for IT